SAS Death Squads: NATO's Phoenix Program in Afghanistan?

 “… the so called ‘kill-capture’ tactic, which has recently come to greater prominence as the latest scheme to end the war.
 Based on similar operations in Iraq against Al Qaeda, it has been taken up by NATO forces throughout Afghanistan.
 It bears some resemblance of Operation Phoenix - the US’s so called ‘black’ operation in Vietnam to neutralise the political leadership of the Viet Cong - involving as it does the large scale deployment of special forces in missions against ‘high-value trargets’."

-Another British army veteran of Afghanistan is member of parliament Johnny Mercer.
-Mr Mercer served as a special forces’ operations officer in 2008 Helmand.
-His autobiography - We Were Warriors: A Powerful and Moving Story of Courage Under Fire - reads like a veiled confession.
-Describing his 2008 special forces operations service Mr Mercer says:
+Another British army veteran of Afghanistan 2008 is member of parliament Johnny Mercer.
+Mr Mercer served as a special forces operations officer and his autobiography - We Were Warriors: A Powerful and Moving Story of Courage Under Fire - reads like a veiled confession.
+Describing those operations Mr Mercer said:

 "In almost all cases... attempted detentions became killings.